MANU-CHAUHAN/eva5/S6/README.md

 ![BN](https://kharshit.github.io/img/batch_normalization.png)

+> Helps to reduce internal covariate shift, that is the distribution of inputs for each layer of the network.

+> Helps to speed up layers learn independently

+> Speeds up learning process

+> Has a regularization effect (Each mini-batch is scaled using its mean and standard deviation.
+This introduces some noise to each layer, providing a regularization effect)

 Ghost Batch Normalization helps in creating smaller virtual ('ghost') batches using the 'num_split' factor while still having larger batch in memory.
-The calculations for batch-wise mean and standard deviation are split according to ghost batch size which helps to have more stochasticity and more weight updates as **larger batch/smaller batch** divides the epochs further and allowing more passes for virtual smaller batches.
+The calculations for batch-wise mean and standard deviation are split according to ghost batch size which helps to have more stochasticity and more weight updates as **larger batch/smaller batch** divides the epochs further and allowing more passes due to virtual smaller batches over the entire training dataset.